 They have a similar texture to ramen, making them perfect for soups and stir-fries.

-These noodles are so hearty that they can (and should!) also be used to make stuffed pork wontons or fried.
+These noodles are so hearty, they can (and should!) be used to make stuffed wontons.

 Think of wonton noodles as China’s take on ravioli.